 Each daily serving delivers a massive 7g of prebiotic fiber!
 Now while this is more than you get from Performance Lab Prebiotic, Hyperbiotics Prebiotic powder isn’t as selective as Performance Lab Prebiotic when it comes to which bacteria it feeds.
 So you don’t get anywhere near the same bang for your buck.

 Some people might also find the 7g of soluble fiber a lot to take in every morning!
 Side effects will be mild, but you might experience bloating and cramps at first.

 Even so, Hyperbiotics Prebiotic is a great gut health supplement.
 This isn’t the best prebiotic supplement on sale right now, but it certainly comes close.

 How we ranked the best prebiotics

 With so many options out there, choosing the best prebiotic can be extremely difficult.

 When we review prebiotics, we always follow the same approach.

 First, we check out the ingredients; their provenance, purity, effectiveness, and scientific pedigree.
-We expect the best prebiotics to be composed exclusively of ingredients which have been tested and proven to work in robust clinical trials.
+We expect top quality prebiotics to be composed exclusively of ingredients which have been tested and proven to work in robust clinical trials.

 If a substance has never been tested and shown to promote good bacteria growth, we assume it’s bunk.